Skip to main content

 if (isDespia) {

-// send a test purchase event to confirm AppsFlyer is receiving data
+// send a test purchase to confirm AppsFlyer is receiving data

 }

-AppsFlyer ignores data from unknown devices during testing to keep your real data clean.
-You need to register your phone first.
-The easiest way is to download the free My Device ID app by AppsFlyer.
-Open it, tap register, log in with your AppsFlyer account, and your phone is added automatically.
+AppsFlyer ignores data from unknown devices during testing to keep your real data clean, so you register your phone first.
+The easiest way is the free My Device ID app by AppsFlyer: open it, tap register, log in with your AppsFlyer account, and your phone is added automatically.

 Download on the App Store